davidhassell/cfdm/docs/source/tutorial.rst

-For some geospatial applications, data values are associated with a `geometry`_, which is a spatial representation of a real-world feature, for instance a time-series of areal average precipitation over a watershed.
-Geometries are a generalization of cell bounds that allows for points, lines or polygons; and they may include several disjoint parts.
+For some geospatial applications, data values are associated with a `geometry`_, which is a spatial representation of a real-world feature, for instance a timeseries of areal average precipitation over a watershed.
+Geometries are a generalization of :ref:`cell bounds
+<Bounds>` that allows for points, lines or polygons; and they may
+include several disjoint parts.

 Geometries in netCDF datasets are always compressed to save space, but the CF data model views them in their uncompressed form, as is the